Luke-Pitstick/renewably-wind/README.md

 - Toggle solar, wind, topography, and infrastructure layers
 - Draw a polygon and optimize for budget or target power
 - Review recommended sites and export results as GeoJSON
+- Frontend created with Claude Code and some CSS/layout tuning by me

 ## How the wind model works

-Renewably's wind pipeline has two models that work together to score potential wind sites:
+**Both models were created from scratch by me** Renewably's wind pipeline has two models that work together to score potential wind sites:

 ### 1. Wind speed regressor (`wind_xgboost_v2.pkl`)